Determining the Age of a Canon Lens Using Serial Numbers and Date Codes

 DD C SSSSSSS

-The DD is the key to the date of manufacture of the lens - the date code.
+The DD is the key to the date the lens was manufactured - the production date code.
 The Canon lens date code chart is shown below.

 The third digit in the serial number, C, may be a charge/batch type of number.
 Canon has been using this number to indicate lenses needing specific service-related updates such as firmware.

-The remaining digits in the serial number, SSSSSSS, are the uniquely-identifying serial number of the lens.
+The remaining digits in the serial number, SSSSSSS, are a uniquely-identifying number of the lens – likely within the production month.

-Please take note that, while the overall chart is holding out nicely with the lenses we've checked, it is a work-in-process.
+Please note that, while the overall chart is holding out nicely with the lenses we've checked (including several late-2014 models), it is a work-in-process.
 In part, the numbers might be shifted by a month or so.
-Please send us any discrepancies you find.
+Again, please send us any discrepancies you find.

-Special thanks go out to friend-of-the-site Norbert for his role in the development of this chart.
+Special thanks go out to the friends of the site that played a role in the development and maintenance of this chart.

-Until phasing out the practice starting in 2008, Canon included a date code beside the rear lens element of many (but not all) lenses (note that some 2012-manufactured lenses retain the date code).
+Until phasing out the practice starting in 2008, Canon included a date code beside the rear lens element of many (but not all) lenses (note that some 2012-manufactured lenses still received this date code).
 The date code (as seen below) is in the form of "UR0902".
 This code is also present on some other Canon products including camera bodies.

 Canon Lens Date Code